 // If Grunt is not installed yet $ npm install -g grunt-cli // If Grunt is installed start here $ npm install $ grunt

 - npm install will install the necessary node.js packages to develop on this project

 All the element styles are separated into individual .scss files.
-They can be found in the sass folder under components.
-To include a particular element style into the main .scss file simply import the file into the head of the wirefy.scss.
+They can be found in the sass folder categorized by their contribution to the overall build.
+The folder structure is broken down into base, vendor, framework, themes, helpers and modules.
+To include a particular element style into the main wirefy.scss file simply import the file into the head of the wirefy.scss.
 For example:

-@import "components/buttons", "components/pager"Anytime you add a new element to your wirefy.scss file, you will need to run
+@import 'modules/_buttons.scss';Anytime you add a new element to your wirefy.scss file, you will need to run

 gruntto compile the new styles.